 Let’s look these at in more detail.

-As mentioned earlier, there are three different types of disability parking permits.
+As mentioned earlier, there are three different types of disability parking permits, including a temporary one.
+When you get a disability parking permit, the appropriate one will depend on your circumstances.

 Individual disability parking permit